KitronikLtd/pxt-kitronik-stopbit/BasicSequence.md

 Connect your BBC micro:bit and click ``|Download|``.
 Once programmed, power the BBC micro:bit and check that the traffic light sequence remains the same.

 ### Traffic Light Tutorial Complete @unplugged
 Did the traffic light sequence remain the same?
-We have been successful in optimising our code and making it more streamline.
-We have completed the tutorial.
+You have been successful in optimising our code and have completed this tutorial.
 If you wish to try more tutorials visit the Kitronik STOP:bit page http://www.kitronik.co.uk/5642